-Effects of Aging on Sexual Behavior
+The Effects of the Aging Process on Sexual Behavior

 by Stanley Ducharme Ph.D. (used with permission)